Founding Co-director, National Preparedness Leadership Initiative

 Director, Research and Professional Programs, NPLI

-Eric McNulty serves as Senior Editorial Associate of the NPLI at the Harvard School of Public Health and is responsible for research and writing relating to leaders and leadership in the high stakes, high pressure situations typically faced by those charged with preparedness and response.
+Eric McNulty serves as Director of Research and Professional Programs of the NPLI at the Harvard School of Public Health and is responsible for research and writing relating to leaders and leadership in the high stakes, high pressure situations typically faced by those charged with preparedness and response.
 He leads case discussions based on these events.
 He is a former editor at large and director of conferences at Harvard Business Publishing.
 He has written for Harvard Business Review and other leading publications.

 Admiral Thad W. Allen assumed the duties of the 23rd Commandant of the U.S. Coast Guard on May 25th, 2006.
 During his tenure as the top officer of the nation’s oldest continuous sea service he led the effort to reform and modernize all aspects of the Coast Guard, thereby “improving and sustaining Mission Execution.”
 As Admiral Allen continually stated his ultimate aim was to make the Coast Guard a “change-centric” organization capable of quickly and efficiently adapting to meet the growing and ever-changing demands of the future.
 Additionally he was the first high ranking member of the Federal government to embrace social media, pioneering the effort to connect to his audience through all manners of digital technology.
 More.